-Seven Ways to Sense God's Presence
+7 Ways to Experience God's Presence in a Powerful Way

 Do you ever feel like God just isn't there?

 Although our feelings tell us that, we shouldn't be driven by our emotions when it comes to our trust in God.
 Scripture says the "righteous shall live by faith" (Romans 1:17) and "without faith it is impossible to please God" (Hebrews 11:6), and therefore we shouldn't have to feel God to know He's there.
 But I know how you feel if you find yourself discouraged at times because it seems like God just isn't around.

 Unanswered prayer, a series of disappointing events, a devastating diagnosis, or a betrayal by someone close to you can cause you to think that God has checked out of your life.
 Other times we get so busy with our day-to-day lives and everything on our to-do list that we feel guilty that we're not doing enough for Him to want to be around us.
 But because God has promised He will never leave us nor forsake us (Hebrews 13:5), we can be assured of His constant presence whether we are struggling with a painful situation or just too busy to notice He is near.

 Here are seven ways to focus on Him and sense His presence in the midst of your struggle or your chaotic schedule:

 1. Come Clean with Him